pedroo-csproj/pedroo-csproj/README.md

 # My name is **Pedro Octávio**, I am a Tech Lead.

-I currently work as a Tech Lead at [D&D Tech Solutions](http://dedtech.com.br/).
+I currently work as a Senior Software Engineer at [Agência Digi](https://www.digi.ag/).

 ## Where you can find me